 This is an exciting day so pray for good weather conditions!

 Head northward away from the refuge on path number 552 which naturally turns into no. 549.
 This part of the trail is easy, undulating gently along the western slopes of the Rosengarten Massif.
-Once you reach the Kölner (Rosengarten) Hut at the top of the King Laurin chairlift, swing a right and follow signs for Via Ferrata Passo Santner (follow the link for more details).
+Once you reach the Kölner (Rosengarten) Hut at the top of the King Laurin chairlift, swing a right and follow signs for Via Ferrata Passo Santner.

 TIP: If you need to shorten this multiday traverse, consider starting it from the top of the König Laurin chairlift and skipping the first 2 via ferratas.
 It will cut one day out of this itinerary.
 Refer to the Tabacco map for this.

-The end point of the via ferrata is Rifugio Passo Santner (which was renovated in 2018).
+The endpoint of the via ferrata is Rifugio Passo Santner pictured below.

-Although the sight of the picturesque hut is incredible, it does come second to the view into the Gartl Valley and of the prominent Vajolet Towers.
-This is the ultimate view.
-On a good visibility days try to find climbers making their way up the towers.
+Although the sight of the picturesque hut is incredible, it does come second to the view into the Gartl Valley and of the prominent Vajolet Towers (pictured below).
+On days with good visibility try to find climbers making their way up the towers.

 Both are less than 5 minutes away from the Re Alberto hut.

 Another mountain refuge I’ve stayed in whilst spending a week going hut to hut in this park.
-In fact the only hut I haven’t visited on this traverse was rifugio Passo Santner because it was under renovations.
+In fact, the only hut I haven’t visited on this traverse was Rifugio Passo Santner because it was under renovation.
 As if I didn’t already have a thousand reasons to go back!

 Let’s continue with the route.
 From rifugio Vajolet follow the signs for rifugio Passo Principe (route no. 584).
-Another 60-90 minutes later you will be at my favourite hut in the whole park!
+Another 60-90 minutes later you will be at my favorite hut in the whole park!

 If that doesn’t convince you to stay here then I don’t know what will!

-It’s going to be a long day for you, between 6-8 hours so spend the evening relaxing, playing cards and eating goulasch with dumplings.
+It’s going to be a long day for you, between 6-8 hours so spend the evening relaxing, playing cards, and eating goulash with dumplings.
 Try and save as much energy as possible for tomorrow.

 Rifugio Passo Principe Information